 Click the Generate button.
-The window with the list of available Workers will open.List of Workers
+The window with the list of available Workers will open:

 Set the number of forks you need and click Generate.

-During the generation process you can connect more Workers, if necessary: run the console application on a Worker (even it is already running one or several).
-It will automatically connect to Master, and Master will assign a process to this Worker.
+During the generation process, you can connect more Workers, if necessary: run the console application on a Worker (even if this Worker is already running one or several).
+This console application will automatically connect to Master, and Master will assign a process to this Worker.

-- When the terrain generation is completed, disable Worker processes.
+- When the terrain generation is completed, disable all Worker processes.